-The Ten Best New York Art and Culture Apps
+The Nine Best New York Art and Culture Apps

 As the birthplace of a great many American cultural movements, New York City is a haven for lovers of the visual arts, music, theater, film, dance, literature and other mind enriching events.
 In order to help sift through the vast array of available cultural offerings we have created a list of some of New York’s best art and culture apps.